v-cakoll/docs.it-it/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

 11. Aggiungere il seguente metodo `GameOver` e il delegato corrispondente alla classe del form.
-Quando un flusso di lavoro viene completato, questo metodo aggiorna l'interfaccia utente del form rimuovendo l'ID istanza del flusso di lavoro completato dalla casella combinata **InstanceID** .
+When a workflow completes, this method updates the form UI by removing the instance id of the completed workflow from the **InstanceId** combo box.

     ```vb
     Private Delegate Sub GameOverDelegate()